SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

-We now explain how to construcut suitable Kahler strucutres on branched covers, so as to make the weakly monotone Lagrangians in our previous discussion into genuine monotone Lagrangians. \begin{lemma} Let $(Y,\omega)$ be a Kahler variety with $[\omega]\in H^2(Y,\mathbb{Z})$, and let $\phi: X\rightarrow Y$ be a finite branched cover.
-Then, for any neighborhood $U$ of the ramification locus, there exists a Kahler form $\omega_X$ on $X$, and a real valued function $\rho:X\rightarrow \mathbb{R}$ with support in $U$, such that:
+We now explain how to construct suitable K\"ahler structres on branched covers, so as to make the weakly monotone Lagrangians in our previous discussion into genuine monotone Lagrangians. \begin{lemma} Let $(Y,\omega)$ be a K\"ahler variety with $[\omega]\in H^2(Y,\mathbb{Z})$, and let $\phi: X\rightarrow Y$ be a finite branched cover.
+Then, for any neighborhood $U$ of the ramification locus, there exists a K\"ahler form $\omega_X$ on $X$, and a real valued function $\rho:X\rightarrow \mathbb{R}$ with support in $U$, such that:

 \end{lemma}